jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 The task should reach a status of `FINISHED`.

 **Note:** You should be careful when you decide to install iControl LX extensions. ***Installing a new extension requires the entire iControl LX framework to be restarted***.
-If you have other runing extensions which keep ephemerial data in memory or are currently handling otehr requests, they will be interupted.
+If you have other running extensions which keep ephemeral data in memory or are currently handling other requests, they will be interrupted.
 The easiest way to assure this does not happen is to start your API Services Gateway and immediately install all required extensions.

-The cloud native way around the framework restart issue would be to decomose such concerns into individual services (containers).
+The cloud native way around the framework restart issue would be to decompose such concerns into individual services (containers).
 You very well could have a separate API Services Gateway for each iControl LX extension.
 This is currently the case for the AS3 Container.
 Do you see why we have an AS3 Container now?

 **Step 3.
 Make a request to initiate a query task to inventory the iControl LX extensions in the API Services Gateway Container**